Gwenio/vscode-ava-test-adapter/bundled_dependencies.md

 > CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
 > TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
 > SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

-## @sindresorhus/is

-> MIT License
->
-> Copyright (c) Sindre Sorhus <sindresorhus@gmail.com> (sindresorhus.com)
->
-> Permission is hereby granted, free of charge, to any person obtaining a copy of this software and
-> associated documentation files (the "Software"), to deal in the Software without restriction,
-> including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,
-> and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so,
-> subject to the following conditions:
->
-> The above copyright notice and this permission notice shall be included in all copies or substantial
-> portions of the Software.
->
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT
-> LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-> IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN
-> CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----